 We specialize in implants here at Crown Point Implants so you can put your trust in our team of highly experienced dentists and oral surgeons who will help you figure out if dental implants are right for you.
+We prioritize your comfort and convenience.
 Regain your confidence, smile and let us guide you through the process as efficiently and comfortably as possible.
 Schedule a consultation today.

 5 Reasons to Consider Dental Implants

 - No More Cavities.

 - Your new dental implant is made from titanium and porcelain, or other non-degradable materials that are immune to decay.
 Meaning you no longer have to worry about tooth decay and the costly procedures that occur as a result of decay.

 - No Shifting or Moving

 - Your implants are inserted directly into your jawbone, creating a new, incredibly strong, artificial root that resists movement of any kind.
 With your new implant, you can eat and drink without fear of any unwanted movement or shifting.

 - Provides a Secure Base for Dentures & Bridges